su2code/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 ## Resources

-The resources for this tutorial can be found in the [UQ_NACA0012](https://github.com/su2code/su2code.github.io/tree/master/UQ_NACA0012) directory in the [project website repository](https://github.com/su2code/su2code.github.io).
-You will need the configuration file ([turb_NACA0012_uq.cfg](../../UQ_NACA0012/turb_NACA0012_uq.cfg)) and the mesh file ([mesh_n0012_225-65.su2](../../UQ_NACA0012/mesh_n0012_225-65.su2)).
+The resources for this tutorial can be found in the [UQ_NACA0012](https://github.com/su2code/Tutorials/tree/master/compressible_flow/UQ_NACA0012) directory in the [tutorial repository](https://github.com/su2code/Tutorials).
+You will need the configuration file ([turb_NACA0012_uq.cfg](https://github.com/su2code/Tutorials/tree/master/compressible_flow/UQ_NACA0012/turb_NACA0012_uq.cfg)) and the mesh file ([mesh_n0012_225-65.su2](https://github.com/su2code/Tutorials/tree/master/compressible_flow//UQ_NACA0012/mesh_n0012_225-65.su2)).
 Note that this tutorial directory contains 5 other configuration files as well.
 These are for running the perturbations manually and details for that will be covered in the Running Individual Perturbations section.

 Details about the methodology and implementation in SU2 is available as a [pre-print](https://arxiv.org/pdf/1803.00725.pdf)

 ## Tutorial

 The following tutorial will walk you through the steps required when using the EQUiPS module for estimating uncertainties in CFD predictions arising due to assumptions made in turbulence models.
 The tutorial will also address procedures for both serial and parallel computations.
 To this end, it is assumed you have already obtained and compiled SU2_CFD.
-If you have yet to complete these requirements, please see the [Download](/docs/Download/) and [Installation](/docs/Installation/) pages.
+If you have yet to complete these requirements, please see the [Download](/docs_v7/Download/) and [Installation](/docs_v7/Installation/) pages.

 ### Background